miriramire/ETL_AWS/README.md

 2. List of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in 2021 for all the departments, ordered by the number of employees hired (descending).

-We can access to the graphic here: https://us-west-2b.online.tableau.com/#/site/globant/views/Globant/Sheet2?:iid=2
+We can access to the graphic here: [Hired Bigger Than Average](https://us-west-2b.online.tableau.com/#/site/globant/views/Globant/Sheet2?:iid=2 "Hired Bigger Than Average")

 This is the query used to extract the data: